 Receding GumsAnother sign of gum disease is receding gums.
 This is when your gums start to pull away from the teeth and begin to expose more of your tooth enamel.
 When this happens, it can lead to further issues like cavities and tooth loss.

 Excessively Red or Swollen GumsSensitive or swollen gums are the first signs they need attention.
-If your gums are tender, cause pain when touched, or easily bleed after normal brushing and flossing, there is likely an issue.
+An issue is likely if your gums are tender, cause pain when touched, or easily bleed after regular brushing and flossing.

 Bad BreathThere are millions of bacteria in the human mouth.
-Even for individuals who have good oral hygiene, plaque (the sticky, pale-colored film that collects on and between teeth) can buildup giving bacteria even more fuel to grow and damage your teeth and gums.
+Even for individuals who have good oral hygiene, plaque (the sticky, pale-colored film that collects on and between teeth) can build up, giving bacteria even more fuel to grow and damage your teeth and gums.
 This can lead to gingivitis, an early stage of periodontal disease.
 Gingivitis is the inflammation of the gums around your teeth and can cause tooth loss.
 Bad breath is a sign of plaque buildup, and catching it early prevents gingivitis and further periodontal disease.

 Sensitive TeethA symptom of gum disease that often goes hand-in-hand with receding gums is tooth sensitivity because the tooth’s dentin is exposed.
-If drinking cold or hot liquids or certain sugary or acid foods cause you sudden tooth pain or discomfort, you may have periodontal issues.
+You may have periodontal issues if drinking cold or hot liquids or certain sugary or acidic foods causes you sudden tooth pain or discomfort.

 How to Treat Gum Disease?If you are experiencing any of the signs of gum disease—Don’t worry.
 With the proper treatment, you can prevent further damage and even reverse the effects of the disease.
 The key to treating gum disease is a combination of good oral hygiene habits and professional intervention.
 Some ways of treating and preventing gum disease can include:

 - Brushing your teeth twice a day and flossing once daily